VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 These properties allow performing fast and cheap incremental backups and server-side copying from `-origin` paths.
 See [this article](https://medium.com/@valyala/speeding-up-backups-for-big-time-series-databases-533c1a927883) for more details.
-`vmbackup` can work improperly or slowly when these properties violated.
+`vmbackup` can work improperly or slowly when these properties are violated.

 ### Troubleshooting

 * If the backup is slow, then try setting higher value for `-concurrency` flag.
-This will increase the number of concurrent workers that upload data to back up storage.
+This will increase the number of concurrent workers that upload data to backup storage.
 * If `vmbackup` eats all the network bandwidth, then set `-maxBytesPerSecond` to the desired value.
 * If `vmbackup` has been interrupted due to temporary error, then just restart it with the same args.
 It will resume the backup process.
 * Backups created from [single-node VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md) cannot be restored